 Mix the powder with 4 to 6 ounces (120 to 180 mL) of water, juice, milk, or formula until completely dissolved, or mix the powder with food.

-Eat or drink the CYSTADANE mixture right away.
+Immediately eat or drink the CYSTADANE mixture.

 Replace the bottle cap tightly to protect CYSTADANE from moisture.